 How does alcohol move through the body, and how is it broken down?

 Plants clearly have a lot of benefits for humans.
-They provide us with food, lumber for shelter, and the beauty from their flowers.
+They provide us with food, lumber for shelter, and the beauty of their flowers.
 There was a time in the past when plants were the only effective medications.
 Unfortunately, plants can also be harmful.
 Poison ivy can damage your skin and some plants are poisonous enough to kill you.
 The challenge is to know which plants are helpful and which are harmed.

 There is a common misconception because something comes from a plant that makes it safe.
 Some plants are like water, in small amounts beneficial, maybe even necessary.
 But sometimes too much of a good thing can drown you.
 So how do we know when an herbal preparation is potentially dangerous?